adap/flower/doc/source/tutorial-quickstart-scikitlearn.rst

 The number of federated learning rounds is set in :code:`fit_round()` and the evaluation is defined in :code:`get_evaluate_fn()`.
 The evaluation function is called after each federated learning round and gives you information about loss and accuracy.
-Note that we also make use of Flower Datasets in :code:`server.py` to load the test splits for centralized evaluation.
+Note that we also make use of Flower Datasets here to load the test split of the MNIST dataset for server-side evaluation.

 .. code-block:: python